Lisa-Fink/Chat-App/chat-app-server/README.md

       ```

 ### Update Server Details
-(Request sent as text)
+(Request sent as text.
+User sending request must have role of Admin or above: 1 or 2)
 - `PUT /servers/{serverID}/image`: Update the server's image.
 - `PUT /servers/{serverID}/description`: Update the server's description.
 - `PUT /servers/{serverID}/{userID}/role`: Update the role of a user in the server.

 ### Delete Server
+(User sending request must have role of Creator: 0)
 - `DELETE /servers/{serverID}`: Delete a server.
-    - Note: This operation requires the user sending the request to have the role of creator.

 ## Users